Equivariant Toeplitz index theory on odd-dimensional manifolds with boundary: Proof of main theorem

 \begin{remark} Note that the equivariant Toeplitz index theorem for closed manifolds has been proved by Fang in \cite{fang2005equivariant}.
 Thus, Theorem \ref{mainthm} can be viewed as a generalisation to the case of manifolds with boundary. \end{remark}

-Suppose $M$ admits a spin$^c$ structure and is fixed.
+Suppose $M$ is equivariant $\spinc$, so that the fixed point set is oriented.
 Denote by $L$ some line bundle associated to the spin$^c$ structure.
-Then, the above settings and proofs extend and we obtain an equivariant Toeplitz index theorem on compact spin$^c$ odd-dimensional manifolds with boundary. \begin{theorem} For $h \in H,$
+Then, $L$ is also equivariant.
+The above settings and proofs extend and we obtain an equivariant Toeplitz index theorem on compact spin$^c$ odd-dimensional manifolds with boundary. \begin{theorem} For $h \in H,$